vikasd02/vikas/README.md

 2. Album - albums are sold by publishers and include many songs.
 3. Song - a song is recorded onto one album.
 It is written by one artist.
 4. Artist - an artist writes songs.
-5. Movie - a movie can include many songs.

 The relationships between models are represented in the following diagram: